The Slim Shady LP

-While The Slim Shady LP's success turned Eminem from an underground rapper into a high-profile celebrity, he became a highly controversial figure due to his lyrical content, which some perceived to be misogynistic and a negative influence on U.S. youth.
+By the end of the following year, The Slim Shady LP was already certified quadruple platinum by the Recording Industry Association of America (RIAA); it was certified 5× platinum by the RIAA in 2022.
+While The Slim Shady LP's success turned Eminem from an underground rapper into a high-profile celebrity, he became a highly controversial figure due to his lyrical content, which some perceived to be misogynistic and a negative influence on American youth.
+Despite this, the album is often mentioned in lists of the greatest albums of all time.